CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0203-Manage Device Enrollment into Intune.md

     > Notice the Sales Device Enrollment Limit, configured with a Device limit of 10 and assigned with a priority of 1.

 ### Task 4: Configure a Device enrollment manager

+In this task you will configure a device enrollment manager by allowing Allan Deyoung to enroll up to 1000 devices into Intune.

 1. In the Microsoft Intune admin center, select **Devices** onn the Devices pane, select **Enrollment** on the **Enroll devices** pane, select **Device enrollment managers** select **+ Add**.